ingvarr6/strapi/docs/3.x.x/concepts/concepts.md

 Public assets are static files such as images, video, css, etc that you want to make accessible to the outside world.
 Every new project includes by default, a folder named `./public`.

-> Please refer to the [public configuration](../configurations/configurations.md#Application) for more informations.
+> Please refer to the [public assets guide](../guides/public-assets.md) for more informations.

 ***